harness/developer-hub/release-notes/self-managed-enterprise-edition.md

    This item requires Harness Delegate version 79707.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 - Enhanced handling and logging for the `No enum constant io.harness.delegate.message.MessengerType.WATCHEIN` exception to enable the actual malformed message.
-This error indicates that a message is malformed and only occurs when there is an error during writing, for example, out of disk, process killed, etc. (PL-38245)
+This error indicates that a message is malformed and only occurs when there is a write error such as out of disk, process killed, etc. (PL-38245)

 - Deployments consistently failed during the same stage.
 (PL-38247, ZD-42721)